 Using Vanilla Bean

-- Cut the vanilla bean pod in half.
+- Cut the vanilla bean pod in half and carefully open it.
 Using your knife scrape out the vanilla beans.

-- To a small saucepan add sugar or sugar free allulose sweetener, water, vanilla beans, and empty vanilla bean pods.
+- To a small saucepan add granulated sugar or allulose, water, vanilla beans, and empty vanilla bean pods (optional).

 - Over medium heat allow the sugar to dissolve while bringing the mixture to a boil.